Next.js Pages Router Turbopack route loader times out before page registration despite successful chunks

 How to prevent it

-Start with the exact Pages Router Turbopack route loader times out before page registration despite successful chunk compilation — deployment hangs indefinitely text and the smallest action that reproduces it.
+Match Pages Router Turbopack route loader times out before page registration despite successful chunk compilation — deployment hangs indefinitely exactly before applying the quick fix.